 Following completion of all program requirements, including submission of an experiential journal and a research paper, interns can earn 20 academic semester units at their school.
 All program costs are covered by the Panetta Institute.
 Student benefits include academic fees and tuition, food and housing, a modest living stipend, course materials, along with air and ground transportation.

-Interested students must complete the application form and submit all required paperwork to the Office of the Vice President for Student Services, Brotman Hall 377, by 12 PM (noon) on Wednesday, February 27, 2013.
+Interested students must complete the application form and submit all required paperwork to the Office of the Vice President for Student Services, Brotman Hall 377, by 5 PM on Monday, February 24, 2014.
 Unfortunately, the university is not able to consider applications that are lacking any of the required materials and applications that are received after the deadline.